amazon profit marginsfba profitabilityamazon seller apimcp server

 Net margin is the final business-health metric.
 It includes everything left after operating expenses and any remaining costs such as taxes, interest, and non-operating items.
 This is the number investors care about, but it's often too blunt for daily catalog decisions.

-Amazon's longer-term history shows why net margin deserves separate treatment.
-AlphaQuery reports Amazon's annual profit margin at 10.83% for fiscal year ending 2025-12-31, compared with 5.29% for fiscal year ending 2023-12-31, and YCharts shows a quarterly profit margin of 11.76% for the period ending September 30, 2025, as summarized in AlphaQuery's annual profit margin data for Amazon.
+Amazon's longer-term reporting shows why net margin deserves separate treatment.
+Corporate net income, operating income, segment operating income, and product-line net sales answer different questions.
 For a seller, the lesson isn't to copy Amazon's corporate result.
 It's to keep the definitions clean enough that operational margin and final net margin don't get mixed.

 Teams that need field-level finance definitions can use a reference model such as agentcentral finance schema documentation to standardize revenue, fee, and adjustment handling before building automations.